 Retinol Alternatives

-Eco-effective option: The Ordinary Granactive Retinoid 2% in Squalane ($11.30 for 1 oz)
+Eco-effective option: The Ordinary Granactive Retinoid 2% in Squalane (around $11.30 for 1 oz)

 Performance reality: For gentle anti-aging and maintenance, bakuchiol is clinically proven comparable to 0.5% retinol.
 For significant photodamage or acne, prescription tretinoin wins on speed (results in 8-12 weeks vs. 16-20 weeks).
 The Ordinary's Granactive Retinoid sits in the middle—more potent than bakuchiol, gentler than prescription retinoids, and absurdly affordable.